-The latest country to implement new ethical business legislation is Norway.
-Becoming law from 1st July 2022, the new Act will see liable businesses carry out due diligence of their entire supply chain to identify, prevent and report on potential working standards and human rights violations.
-While some parts of this new legislation are similar to equivalent ethical business laws found elsewhere in Europe, the Norwegian Transparency Act goes further in some ways.
+Implementation of new ethical business legislation in Norway is here – which became law from 1st July 2022.
+The Act enforces liable businesses carry out due diligence of their entire supply chain to identify, prevent and report on potential working standards and human rights violations.
+While some parts of this legislation are similar to equivalent ethical business laws found elsewhere in Europe, the Norwegian Transparency Act goes further in some ways.

 What is the Transparency Act?

-From the beginning of July 2022, the Norwegian Transparency Act will impose new due diligence rules on large businesses operating in Norway.
-Drawing on OECD guidelines, businesses that fall under the scope of the new rules will need to conduct human rights and decent working conditions assessments across all their supply chains to ensure that appropriate standards of ethical employment are being met throughout.
+Since the beginning of July 2022, the Norwegian Transparency Act has imposed new due diligence rules on large businesses operating in Norway.
+Drawing on OECD guidelines, businesses that fall under the scope of the rules will need to conduct human rights and decent working conditions assessments across all their supply chains to ensure that appropriate standards of ethical employment are being met throughout.

 Who will it affect?

 The rules will apply to any business registered in or selling to the Norwegian market that meets two of the following three criteria:

 Sales revenue equals or exceeds NOK 70 million

 Balance sheet equals or exceeds NOK 35 million